🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 v, T, d = thermal_spray_particle_dynamics(40, 'WC-Co', 'HVOF', 150)

-1. Spray distance reduction: 150 mm → 120 mm to reduce temperature loss
+1. Shorten the spray distance: 150 mm → 120 mm reduces temperature loss

-2. Reduce particle size: 40 μm → 30 μmreduces cooling rate (heat capacity/surface area ratio↑)
+2. Reduce the particle size: 40 μm → 30 μm lowers the cooling rate (higher heat capacity/surface area ratio)

-Final recommendation: Spray distance 120 mm + particle size 35 μm → arrival temperature approximately 2550°C (target achieved)
+Final recommendation: spray distance 120 mm + particle size 35 μm → impact temperature approximately 2550°C (target achieved)

-We want to provide both wear resistance and corrosion resistance to automotive engine parts (steel).
-Design a multi-layer coating under the following conditions:
+You want to impart both wear resistance and corrosion resistance to an automotive engine component (steel).
+Design a multilayer coating under the following conditions:

-Select the material, thickness, and method for each layer, and explain the design rationale.
+Select the material, thickness, and fabrication method for each layer, and explain your design rationale.

 Show Solution

-Wear-resistant layer WC-Co 150μm HVOF spray High hardness (HV1200)、Wear resistance
+Wear-resistant layer WC-Co 150 μm HVOF spraying High hardness (HV1200), wear resistance

-Corrosion-resistant layer Cr₃C₂-NiCr 50μm HVOF spray Oxidation resistance, high-temperature corrosion resistance
+Corrosion-resistant layer Cr₃C₂-NiCr 50 μm HVOF spraying Oxidation resistance, high-temperature corrosion resistance

 • Adhesion strength: > 50 MPa

-The following defects occurred in the copper plating process.
-Propose the causes and countermeasures for each defect:
+The following defects occurred in a copper plating process.
+Propose causes and countermeasures for each defect:

 Show Solution